AnGabrio/agabrio/content/post/update-january2021/index.md

 ---
-title: "What is a Bayesian credible interval?"
+title: "What is a Bayesian credible interval"
 author: Andrea Gabrio
 date: '2021-01-15'
 slug: update-january2021